 \subsection{Relations with prior results in combinatorics}

-In this section, $P$ is a simplicial polytope containing the origin as an interior point, $f_P$ is a convenient and nondegenerate Laurent polynomial whose Newton polytope is $P$ (by \cite[Theorem 6.1]{K}, $f_P$ exists) and $MHS_{f_P}$ is the canonical mixed Hodge structure associated with $f_P$.
-We will denote by $(\delta_0 ,\ldots , \delta_n )$ the $\delta$-vector of $P$.
-Using Section \ref{sec:HodgeEhrhartNewtPol}, we can apply the results known for $MHS_{f_P}$ in order to get informations about $P$, and vice versa.
+In this section, $P$ is a simplicial polytope containing the origin as an interior point, $f_P$ is a convenient and nondegenerate Laurent polynomial whose Newton polytope is $P$ (by \cite[Theorem 6.1]{K}, $f_P$ exists).
+By Section \ref{sec:HodgeEhrhartNewtPol}, we can apply the results known for the mixed Hodge structure $MHS_{f_P}$ in order to get informations about $P$, and vice versa.
 Here is a (non-exhaustive) overview.